KathyReid/datta-vic-2017/transcript.md

 * And there's a fair body of research around the types of voices we want to interact with - as humans we prefer female voices to male voices.
 But will having conversational UIs with predominantly female voices further condition us as a society into believing that women are to serve, rather than to be served?

+* And what happens if you have a speech impediment - such as stuttering - or difficulties with language.
+Are you going to be marginalised because you don't have a mainstream voice?
+How will standards such as WCAG and WAI-ARIA respond to these challenges?

-I'll leave you to ponder that philosophical reflection.
+I'll leave you to ponder these philosophical reflections.

 ## Gesture control and other natural user interfaces